seanox/aspect-js/manual/en/mvc.md

 namespace and provides the logic for the user interface (UI component) and the transition from user interface to business logic and/or the backend.
-The linking and/or binding of markup and JavaSchript model is done by the Composite-API.
+The linking and/or binding of markup and JavaSchript model is done by the Composite API.
 For this purpose, an HTML element must have a valid and unique ID.
 The ID must meet the requirements of the namespace.

 More details about the binding of object, field and value can be found in chapter [Binding](#binding).

-The Composite-API can distinguish between the presence and absence of model components in the user interface due to their existence in the DOM.
+The Composite API can distinguish between the presence and absence of model components in the user interface due to their existence in the DOM.
 The model component is informed about the static method `dock` when it appears in the DOM and about the static method `undock` when it is removed from the DOM.
 With